albao11/Kaggle_Forest_Cover_Type/README.md

 After spot-checking the performance of Logistic regression, Decision Tree Classifier and other ensemble learning techniques (Random forest and Extra Trees), I finally decided to spend more time fine tuning the Extra Trees classifier.
 After examining the feature importance, I adjusted the attributes and finally achieved an accuracy on the competition test set of 96 %.

-A more detailed analysis is given in the jupyter notebook: **Kaggle_clean-OneVSRest.ipynb**.
+A more detailed analysis is given in the jupyter notebook: ![#c5f015] Kaggle_clean-OneVSRest.ipynb.